pingcap/tidb-operator/docs/local-dind-tutorial.md

 ## Scale the TiDB cluster

-You can scale out or scale in the TiDB cluster simply by modifying the number of `replicas`.
+You can scale up or scale down the TiDB cluster simply by modifying the number of `replicas`.

 1. Configure the `charts/tidb-cluster/values.yaml` file.

-    For example, to scale out the cluster, you can modify the number of TiKV `replicas` from 3 to 5, or the number of TiDB `replicas` from 2 to 3.
+    For example, to scale up the cluster, you can modify the number of TiKV `replicas` from 3 to 5, or the number of TiDB `replicas` from 2 to 3.

 2. Run the following command to apply the changes: